I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wiamindr_lh/nf-wiamindr-lh-iwiaminidrv-drvgetwiaformatinfo.md

 ## -returns
 <p>On success, the method should return S_OK and clear the device error value pointed to by <i>plDevErrVal</i>.
 If this method is called for items that do not contain any data, it should return E_INVALIDARG.
 If the method fails, it should return a standard COM error code and place a minidriver-specific error code value in the memory pointed to by <i>plDevErrVal</i>. </p>

-<p>The value pointed to by <i>plDevErrVal</i> can be converted to a string by calling <a href="https://msdn.microsoft.com/library/windows/hardware/ff543982">IWiaMiniDrv::drvGetDeviceErrorStr</a>.</p>
+<p>The value pointed to by <i>plDevErrVal</i> can be converted to a string by calling <a href="image.iwiaminidrv_drvgetdeviceerrorstr">IWiaMiniDrv::drvGetDeviceErrorStr</a>.</p>

 ## -remarks
 <p>This method creates an array of WIA_FORMAT_INFO structures (defined in the Windows SDK documentation) that describe the media types and image formats that the WIA hardware device supports.
 For each element in the array, the media type can be one of TYMED_CALLBACK, TYMED_MULTIPAGE_CALLBACK, TYMED_FILE, or TYMED_MULTIPAGE_FILE (constants defined in the Windows SDK documentation).
 Typical values for the image format include WiaImgFmt_JPEG, and WiaImgFmt_BMP (also defined in the Windows SDK documentation), among others. </p>

 <p>The minidriver can define a global array to hold the WIA_FORMAT_INFO structures, or it can allocate memory for the array.
 The WIA service will not free the allocated memory, so the minidriver should store a pointer to that memory in the driver item context.
-The minidriver can then free this memory in a call to <a href="https://msdn.microsoft.com/library/windows/hardware/ff543972">IWiaMiniDrv::drvFreeDrvItemContext</a>.</p>

-<p>This method creates an array of WIA_FORMAT_INFO structures (defined in the Windows SDK documentation) that describe the media types and image formats that the WIA hardware device supports.
-For each element in the array, the media type can be one of TYMED_CALLBACK, TYMED_MULTIPAGE_CALLBACK, TYMED_FILE, or TYMED_MULTIPAGE_FILE (constants defined in the Windows SDK documentation).
-Typical values for the image format include WiaImgFmt_JPEG, and WiaImgFmt_BMP (also defined in the Windows SDK documentation), among others. </p>

-<p>The minidriver can define a global array to hold the WIA_FORMAT_INFO structures, or it can allocate memory for the array.
-The WIA service will not free the allocated memory, so the minidriver should store a pointer to that memory in the driver item context.
-The minidriver can then free this memory in a call to <a href="https://msdn.microsoft.com/library/windows/hardware/ff543972">IWiaMiniDrv::drvFreeDrvItemContext</a>.</p>
+The minidriver can then free this memory in a call to <a href="image.iwiaminidrv_drvfreedrvitemcontext">IWiaMiniDrv::drvFreeDrvItemContext</a>.</p>

 ## -requirements
 <table>